visiperf/visisql/README.md

 Package `visisql` provide two services `Select` and `Transaction` to help making PostgreSQL requests. `Select` service will assist you to build and scan queries, while `Transaction` will help you to insert, update and delete rows in your databases with SQL transactions (rollback, commit ...).

+Visisql use `github.com/huandu/go-sqlbuilder` to build SQL queries and use `github.com/jmoiron/sqlx` to map result with structs.
+For more informations, see documentations of each package.

 Table of contents
 =================